The Science of Stage Fright: What’s Really Going on for Professional Musicians

 Here's what you'll take away from this guide:

-The 3 most common causes of stage fright in musicians
+The 3 most predictable causes of stage fright in musicians

-Why you don't have to feel shameful of stage nerves
+Why you don't need to feel shameful of stage nerves

-How to begin transforming performance anxiety into performance flow
+How to begin shifting performance anxiety into performance flow

-Here's the condensed video version of this article if you'd prefer to watch below:
+Watch the condensed video version of this article below:

 The 3 Most Common Causes of Stage Fright in Musicians

-As a musician, stage nerves might feel random and unpredictable, but they usually stem from three clear sources.
+As a musician, stage nerves often feel random and unpredictable, but they typically stem from three clear sources.

-Once you understand these predictable root causes of stage fright - and the unique path it follows for you, you'll know exactly how to begin releasing yourself from its grip.
+Once you understand these predictable root causes of stage fright — and the unique path it follows for you, you'll know how to release yourself from its grip.

 Your brain sees uncertainty, evaluation, and risk, and it chooses protection.